Table of contents

 While most businesses focus on the customer experience, savvy managers and owners know that happy employees are loyal employees who are productive and do more to go above and beyond for customers and the company.
 As you work through issues causing high turnover and iron out scheduling challenges, you should see the employee experience improve.

 Adding employee recognition and awards and holiday and team-building events, investing in your workers’ skills and knowledge, and letting employees know you care goes a long way in creating a highly engaged workforce.
+Embracing tools such as Square Team Communication — which provides instant messaging and knowledge sharing to help your employees work smarter and thrive together — can also help here.

 Did you know many employees are frustrated by outdated payment, inventory, scheduling, sales, website management, and other systems?
 Learn how Square can help.